zenwork/fhir-beacon/packages/library/README.md

 Finally, you need to import the library so that custom elements are registered in the browser.
 Do this in the `head` of the document or before the first Fhir Beacon element is rendered.

+> [!IMPORTANT]
-Having to load everything is suboptimal.
-We will eventually make it possible to only load the parts of the library that you need.
+> Having to load everything is suboptimal.
+We will eventually make it possible to only load the parts of the library
+> that
+> you need.

 ```typescript
 import 'fhir-beacon'